RobotLocomotion/drake/examples/acrobot/README.md

 ### `//examples/acrobot:`*run_passive*

 This program runs a passive acrobot with no applied torque.
-It publishes visualization data over LCM, so if you run `//tools:drake_visualizer` it will appear there.
+It publishes visualization data over LCM, so if you run `meldis` it will appear there.

 ```
 bazel run //tools:meldis -- --open-window &